somaniarushi/gitlet/README.md

-# gitlet
+# Gitlet, The Version Control System
- Creating git, but smaller 🧬
+ Like git, but smaller 🧬

+ Made for CS61B at UC Berkeley